Lupus: Not Just a Woman’s Disease

 Symptoms of Lupus in Men

-A quick synopsis of some common signs and symptoms of lupus in men (as represented in the above illustration.):
+Here is a quick list of common signs and symptoms of lupus in men:

 - Brain and Nervous System: Persistent and unusual headaches, memory loss, or confusion.